You can find information on supports for children and adults with disabilities in this website:

 As caregivers, we often feel we are alone in our caregiving journey but we need not feel this way.
 There are others who have walked the same journey before.
 Though everyone’s care journey is unique, experienced caregivers have invaluable insights and knowledge to offer.

 Experienced caregivers can offer personal, tried-and-tested advice on the concerns and challenges faced by caregivers.
-Some support groups are run by VWOs or hospitals; others by caregivers themselves.
+Some support groups are run by Social Service Agencies (SSAs, previously known as VWOs) or hospitals; others by caregivers themselves.
 In this day and age, support groups do not just rely on face-to-face meetings – they also have the benefit of social media and internet.

 Friends and family members are also important sources of emotional support.
 Develop a support system of family and friends and meet other caregivers who share similar experiences with you - they are the ones who can journey with you.
 By helping and encouraging one another, the journey becomes easier.